FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 <<< @/../../docs-snippets/src/guide/wallets/connectors.test.ts#fuel-instantiation-1{ts:line-numbers}

 > [!NOTE] Note
-> We recommend initializing the Fuel class with the `init` method to avoid the any potential race conditions that may arise from the async nature of instantiating a connector.
+> We recommend initializing the Fuel class with the `init` method to avoid any potential race conditions that may arise from the async nature of instantiating a connector.

 ### Options